eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/06_start-your-node-setup.md

 ```

 ## What's Next?
-- [Create Test Accounts](./07_create-test-accounts.md): Learn how to create test accounts in the EOSIO blockchain along with troubleshooting steps.
+- [Create Test Accounts](./07_create-test-accounts.md): Learn how to create test accounts in the Antelope blockchain along with troubleshooting steps.